-- > Community Level 1 CITY HOST- Partners can host city events and be the go-to event host for their city and community. - > Event Partner Partners can join as an Event Partner for our four Global Summits - > Community Level 2 CITY LEADER Partners can lead events in their city as a city leader to build their community business - > Community Level 3 TRANSLATION PARTNER- Partners can join as a translation partner to translate content for our Genius Curriculum - Community Level 4 COUNTRY PARTNER Partners can build a full education business as a country partner with their own faculty team and community partners. - > PIN Host Partnership Being a PIN host is for students that have achieved property investment success and are looking to grow their investments and build their credibility in their locality.
+- > Community Level 1 CITY HOST-Partners can host city events and be the go-to event host for their city and community. - > Event Partner Partners can join as an Event Partner for our four Global Summits - > Community Level 2 CITY LEADER Partners can lead events in their city as a city leader to build their community business - > Community Level 3 TRANSLATION PARTNER-Partners can join as a translation partner to translate content for our Genius Curriculum - > Community Level 4 COUNTRY PARTNER Partners can build a full education business as a country partner with their own faculty team and community partners. - > Venue Partnership Entrepreneur resorts has an organic growth plan with a mix of company owned and licensed venues.
+We are now in 3 countries with 5 locations and have developed the Genius Cafe, Genius Central and Genius Resort models, which we are expanding through regional license agreements. - > PIN Host Partnership Being a PIN host is for students that have achieved property investment success and are looking to grow their investments and build their credibility in their locality.
 We provide all the training for them to host their own PIN events.